Leica CL vs Sony A7

 Review summary: Leica CL vs Sony A7

 So how do things add up?
-Which of the two cameras – the Leica CL or the Sony A7 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Leica CL better than the Sony A7 or vice versa?
+The listing below highlights the relative strengths of the two models.

 Advantages of the Leica CL (Typ 7323):